 - The college is one of only four medical schools in the country that requires every student to design and complete a four-year Scholarly Project.

 - The college is home to the Center for Simulation and Innovation, a 33,000-square-foot mock hospital equipped with state-of-the-art mannequins, virtual reality and other sophisticated technology.

-- The college offers a Pathway Scholars Program for under-resourced Arizona residents.
-The one-year certificate program prepares students to succeed in medical school.
+- The college offers a Pathway Scholars Program for under-resourced Arizona residents, culminating in a master of medical studies.
+The program prepares students to succeed in medical school..

 - The college has approximately 122 on-campus faculty and more than 1,600 community faculty.

 - The college offers dual-degree programs, including a Master’s in Public Health and a Master’s in Business Administration.

 - The college is the institutional sponsor of more than 25 Graduate Medical Education programs with more than 300 residents and fellows.
 The programs are based at Banner – University Medical Center Phoenix and include such fields as family medicine, surgery, OB/GYN, cardiology, neurology, psychiatry and medical toxicology, among many others.

 - The college is a vibrant community resource, offering workshops and community engagement programs like Connect2STEM, Summer Scrubs and Wildcat Night; each are designed to inspire youth about careers in health care.
 Medical students serve at community health clinics like Wesley Community and Health Center and are mentors for students at Bioscience High School.